The complexity of isomorphism between countably based profinite groups: Complexity of isomorphism between finitely generated profinite groups

 \section{Complexity of isomorphism between finitely generated profinite groups}

 We view the disjoint union $\bigsqcup_{k< \omega} \+ N ( { \widehat F_k})$ as the space of finitely generated profinite groups.
-Note that this space becomes a Polish space by declaring a set $U$ open if $U \cap \+ N ( { \widehat F_k})$ is open for each $k < \omega$. \begin{thm} The isomorphism relation $E_{f.g.}$ between finitely generated profinite groups is Borel equivalent to $\mathtt{id}_\RR$, the identity equivalence relation on $\RR$. \end{thm} \begin{proof} We begin by showing that $E_{f.g.} \le_B \mathtt{id}_\RR$; this property of an equivalence relation on a Polish space is called smoothness (e.g.\ \cite[Section 5.4]{Gao:09}) We thank Alex Lubotzky for pointing out the crucial fact in \cite[Prop.\ 2.2]{Lubotzky:01} used below to show this smoothness of $E_{f.g.}$.
+Note that this space becomes a Polish space by declaring a set $U$ open if $U \cap \+ N ( { \widehat F_k})$ is open for each $k < \omega$. \begin{thm} The isomorphism relation $E_{f.g.}$ between finitely generated profinite groups is Borel equivalent to $\mathtt{id}_\RR$, the identity equivalence relation on $\RR$. \end{thm} \begin{proof} We begin by showing that $E_{f.g.} \le_B \mathtt{id}_\RR$; this property of an equivalence relation on a Polish space is called smoothness (e.g.\ \cite[Section 5.4]{Gao:09})

+An easy proof uses that a f.g.\ profinite group is given by the set of its finite quotients \cite[16.10.7]{Fried.Jarden:06}.
+Instead we provide a self-contained proof that could still help for the computable case.
+We thank Alex Lubotzky for pointing out the crucial fact in \cite[Prop.\ 2.2]{Lubotzky:01} used below to show this smoothness of $E_{f.g.}$.

 Firstly let us consider the case of a fixed finite number $k $ of generators.
 Write $G= \widehat F_k$ and as before let $Q= \mathtt{Aut}(G)$.